 The Company sponsors an employee savings plan (the "401k Plan") that is intended to provide participating employees with additional income upon retirement.
 Employees may contribute their eligible compensation up to federal limits to the 401k Plan.
 The Company match is discretionary, and may be up to 50% of the first 5% of eligible compensation contributed by employees.
-For calendar year 2010, the Company match was 20% of the first 3% of eligible compensation contributed by employees.
-Employees are immediately eligible to participate and employer matching contributions are vested progressively over a four year period.
-Employer matching contribution expense was \$117, \$61 and \$65 for the first and ward and a 2009, respectively.
+For calendar year 2010, the Company match was 20% of the first 3% of eligible compensation contributed by employees are immediately eligible to participate and employer matching contributions are vested progressively over a four year period.
+Employer matching contribution expense was \$117, \$61 and \$65 for the fiscal years ended March 31, 2011, 2010 and 2009, respectively.